CITGuru/ConfigStore/docs/README.md

 Delete all items.

-### .all
+### .all()

-Get all the config as an object or replace the current config with an object:
+Get all the config as a dict or replace the current config with an object:

 ```python
 conf.all({